 Fair warning: These are not professional videos.
 NPHIC member Joe Rebele put a camera in the back of the room and let it run.
 You won’t lose much listening to the MP3 audio files on this site instead.

-- Part One is a 90-minute introduction to the hazard-versus-outrage distinction and the three paradigms of risk communication.
+Part One is a introduction to the hazard-versus-outrage distinction and the three paradigms of risk communication.

-- Part Two runs 155 minutes.
-It discusses the seesaw and other risk communication games (thus completing the introductory segment), then spends a little over an hour each on some key strategies of precaution advocacy and outrage management.
+Part Two discusses the seesaw and other risk communication games (thus completing the introductory segment), then spends a little over an hour each on some key strategies of precaution advocacy and outrage management.

-- Part Three is a 72-minute rundown on some key crisis communication strategies.
+Part Three is a rundown on some key crisis communication strategies.

 See especially Part Two.